-Establishment staff undertaking licensable activity were spoken with as part of the inspection.
-A discussion was held with the Designated Individual and other senior staff to discuss changes in activity since the last inspection, establishment staffing, licensable activity and the inspection's findings.
+Establishment staff undertaking licensable activity and those responsible for quality assurance were spoken with as part of the inspection.
+A discussion was held with the Designated Individual's representative and other senior staff to discuss the activity taking place at the establishment, establishment staffing, licensable activity and the inspection's findings.